serenity-is/docs/framework/data-access/criteria.md

 # Criteria Objects

-When you are creating dynamic SQL for SELECT, UPDATE or DELETE, you might have to write complex WHERE statements.
+When you are creating dynamic SQL for SELECT, UPDATE, or DELETE, you might have to write complex where-statements.

-Building these statements using string concentanation is possible but it is tedious to avoid syntax errors and opens your code to SQL injection attacks.
+Building these statements using string concatenation is possible but it is tedious to avoid syntax errors and opens your code to SQL injection attacks.

 Using parameters might solve SQL injection problems but it involves too much manual work to add parameters.

-Luckily, Serenity has a criteria system that helps you build parameterized queries with a syntax similar LINQ expression trees.
+Luckily, Serenity has a criteria system that helps you build parameterized queries with a syntax similar to the `LINQ` expression trees.

-Serenity criterias are implemented by utilitizing operator overloading features of C#, unlike LINQ which uses expression trees.
+Serenity criteria are implemented by utilizing operator overloading features of C#, unlike LINQ which uses expression trees.

-Let's write a basic SQL where statement as string first:
+Let's write a basic SQL WHERE statement as a string first:

 ```cs
 new SqlQuery()